Scheduled MonumentsEnglandTwo pillow mounds 415m and 430m north east of Trowlesworthy Warren House forming part of Trowlesworthy Warren

 What is Two pillow mounds 415m and 430m north east of Trowlesworthy Warren House forming part of Trowlesworthy Warren?

-Two pillow mounds 415m and 430m north-east of Trowlesworthy Warren House is a Bronze Age and medieval monument forming part of the larger Trowlesworthy Warren complex on Dartmoor in Devon.
+The two pillow mounds 415m and 430m north east of Trowlesworthy Warren House form part of Trowlesworthy Warren, a Bronze Age and medieval monument complex on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015754.

 Who is responsible for protecting Two pillow mounds 415m and 430m north east of Trowlesworthy Warren House forming part of Trowlesworthy Warren?